codingfogey/fontawesome-bundle/README.md

 Single Icons can be added with the `fa_icon` function.
 It takes one or two parameters:

-1. the name of the icon which can be looked up [here](http://fortawesome.github.io/Font-Awesome/icons/)
+1. the name of the icon which can be looked up [here](http://fortawesome.github.io/Font-Awesome/icons/).
+Omit the `fa-` prefix.
 2. an optional JSON array with options to customize the icon

 This function will create something similar to